lhr-solar/UTSVT-KiCadLibraries/PULL_REQUEST_TEMPLATE.md

 - [ ] *No sharp corners.
 No trace angles equal to or less than 90 degrees.
     - Orthogonal traces should have vias if necessary.
 - [ ] Are edges of board surrounded by clean ground on both layers with stitching vias?
-- [ ] Traces are in parallel with each other when possible.
+- [ ] Traces are in parallel with each other when possible (exceptions can be made to prevent signal coupling).
     - E.g. traces connected between an IC and MCU can be placed in parallel with each other.
 - [ ] There are no random trace appendages.
 - [ ] Vias placed in copper pads are fully encompassed in the copper pads.